Linuxfabrik/monitoring-plugins/check-plugins/infomaniak-swiss-backup-devices/README.rst

 Overview
 --------

 Checks each device / slot of all your Infomaniak Swiss backup products via the Infomaniak API.
-To use this check, you have to create a Bearer Token at Infomaniak first.
+To use this check, you have to create a Bearer Token with scope "swiss-backup" at Infomaniak first.

 The output table is sorted by the "Tags" column.